TOMY welcomes our new partners- BioLabs San Diego!

 For information on how your biotech / life science start-up laboratory can benefit from TOMY autoclaves, please contact us here.
 We would be more than willing to assist you with any questions that you may have.

-When using an autoclave the question that everyone wants an answer to is the correct and proper type of water to use with your autoclave.
+When using an autoclave the question that everyone wants to have answered is what type of water should be used with an autoclave.
 This depends on the type of autoclave that one uses.
 With certain types of autoclaves that are hooked into house water or steam, there isn’t much of a choice.
 However, one has the choice and should make the proper choice when using a top-loading autoclave.

 A very convenient type of autoclave is the top-loading autoclave.
-Due to their independence from water line plumbing or “house steam” connections.
-This allows easy autoclave installation.
-Less space taken for sterilization needs and more space for other equipment.
+Due to their independence from water line plumbing or “house steam” connections, autoclave installation is easy and less space is taken for sterilization, leaving more space for other equipment.

 But without an outside source of water or steam, how do autoclaves produce saturated steam and proper conditions in which to sterilize media?